Relative deprivation: Theory

 Runciman distinguished between egoistic and fraternalistic relative deprivation.
 The former is caused by unfavorable social position when compared to other, better off members of a specific group (of which A is the member) and the latter, by unfavorable comparison to other, better off groups.
 Egoistic relative deprivation can be seen in the example of a worker who believes he should have been promoted faster and may lead that person to take actions intended to improve his position within the group; those actions are, however, unlikely to affect many people.
 Fraternalism can be seen in the example of racial discrimination and are much more likely to result in the creation and growth of large social movement, like the American Civil Rights Movement in the 1960s.
 Another example of fraternalistic relative deprivation is the envy that teenagers feel towards the wealthy characters who are portrayed in movies and on television as being "middle class" or "normal" despite wearing expensive clothes, driving expensive cars, and living in mansions.
 Fraternalistic group deprivation has also been linked to voting behaviours, particularly in the case of voting for the far-right.

-Deprivation Theory is that people who are deprived of things deemed valuable in society, money, justice, status or privilege, join social movements with the hope of redressing their grievances.
-That is a beginning point for looking at why people join social movements; however, it is even more important to look at relative deprivation theory, a belief that people join social movement based on their evaluations of what they think they should have, compared with what others have.
-On the contrary, absolute deprivation is people's actual negative condition; relative deprivation is what people think they should have relative to what others have, or even compared with their own past or perceived future.
-Improved conditions fuel human desires for even better conditions and so can spark revolutions.
+In support of this, a longitudinal study that followed White Americans over the 2024 US Election found that around 15% of respondents perceived themselves to be positioned at the last place in the social status hierarchy, together with Black and Latin Americans.
+This pattern was observed even though objective socio-economic status was controlled for.
+The "last place" group was most opposed to DEI policies and most likely to vote for Trump during the election.